-At Baruch College, I teach courses in the Political Science Department, the Marxe School of Public and International Affairs, and the Macaulay Honors College, in face-to-face and fully online formats.
+At Baruch College, I teach courses in the Political Science Department, the Marxe School of Public and International Affairs, and the Macaulay Honors College, using different teaching modalities.
 I also teach in the International Migration Studies Program at the CUNY Graduate Center:

 While a graduate student at UC Berkeley, I was a Teaching Assistant for courses in the Political Science, American Studies, and Geography Departments: